Crișana: Middle Ages

 In the Middle Ages, it was ruled by the Hunnic Empire, the Kingdom of the Gepids, the Avar Empire, the Bulgarian Empire and the Kingdom of Hungary.

-Hungarian maps based on the Gesta Hungarorum call it Kazárország which according to Simon of Keza was ruled (under Zvataplug son of Morout), by Morout's grandson Menumorout (Stallion of Morout).
+Hungarian maps based on the Gesta Hungarorum call it Kazárország.
+According to Simon of Keza's 13th C. Gesta Hunnorum et Hungarorum, the same area was ruled (under Zvataplug son of Morout), by Morout's grandson Menumorout (Stallion of Morout) in the 10th century.
 Morout was a Prince of Poland who had supposedly subdued Bractari and ruled as Emperor of the Bulgars and Moravians.
-Prince Morout occupied Crișana and the people that are called Cozar inhabited that land.
+Prince Morout occupied Crișana and the people that are called Cozar inhabited that land in reference to the Cozlones.
 Prince Morout's son Zvataplug appears to have been the father of Prince Morout's grandson Menumorout who succeeded Zvataplug and wed his daughter to Árpád's son Zoltán of Hungary father of Taksony of Hungary.

 The largest city in the region, Oradea (Nagyvárad), was most probably established during the early years of Hungarian rule.
 It is first mentioned in 1113 under the name "Varadinum" in a diploma belonging to Benedictine Zobor Abbey.
 The Romanian name Oradea originates from the Hungarian name Várad, meaning "fortified place".
 The city was one of the most important cultural centres of the medieval Hungarian state: two Hungarian kings, Ladislaus I (1077-1095) and Sigismund (1387-1437) were buried there.
 After the canonization of Ladislaus I in 1192, his shrine at Várad became a Catholic pilgrimage site.